 CHFA commissions independent, professional market study(ies) and appraisal(s), from an approved list maintained by CHFA, for all multifamily rental housing developments being considered for CHFA mortgage financing.
 For developments funded with LIHTCs (without TEBs), only a market study is required prior to a tax credit allocation (issuance of the 42(m) letter for 4% LIHTCs and issuance of the reservation letter for 9% LIHTCs).
+CHFA reserves the right to require an appraisal and/or modify its appraisal requirements as may be practical given the circumstances of each transaction.
 Applicants shall make full non-refundable payment in advance.